platform-experience/serviceportal-widget-library/src/pe-sp-pdf-viewer/README.md

-# Sp PDF Viewer
+# SP PDF Viewer

 ## Description

-> A simple and quick way to show a PDF within Service Portal
+A simple and quick way to show a PDF within Service Portal.

 ## Screenshot